marioortizmanero/nullderef.com/content/blog/rust-async-sync/index.md

 >**How can I use this library synchronously?**
 >
 >My project doesn't use async because it's overly complex for what I need.
 I wanted to try your new library, but I'm not sure how to do it easily.
 I would rather not fill my code with `block_on(endpoint())`.
-I've seen crates like {{< crate reqwest >}} exporting a [`blocking` module](https://docs.rs/reqwest/0.11.4/reqwest/blocking/index.html) with the exact same functionality, could you perhaps do that as well?
+I've seen crates like {% crate "reqwest" %} exporting a [`blocking` module](https://docs.rs/reqwest/0.11.4/reqwest/blocking/index.html) with the exact same functionality, could you perhaps do that as well?

 Low-level wise, that sounds like a very complicated task.
-Having a common interface for both async code --- which requires a runtime like {{< crate tokio >}}, awaiting futures, pinning, etc --- and regular sync code?
+Having a common interface for both async code --- which requires a runtime like {% crate "tokio" %}, awaiting futures, pinning, etc --- and regular sync code?
 I mean, they asked nicely, so maybe we can try.
 After all, the only difference in the code would be the occurrences of the `async` and `await` keywords because you aren't doing anything fancy.

-Well, this is _more or less_ what happened with the crate {{< crate rspotify >}}, which I used to maintain along with its creator [Ramsay](https://github.com/ramsayleung/).
+Well, this is _more or less_ what happened with the crate {% crate "rspotify" %}, which I used to maintain along with its creator [Ramsay](https://github.com/ramsayleung/).
 For those who don't know, it's a wrapper for the Spotify Web API.
 To clarify, I did get this working in the end, although not as cleanly as I was hoping; I'll try to explain the situation in this new article of the [Rspotify series](https://nullderef.com/series/rspotify).

 <a name="_the_first_approaches"></a>
 ## The first approaches